In Memory of Vin Scully, 16 Things You Didn’t Know About the Legend

 4. Up until 1995, Vin owned all of the Dodgers Championship Rings except one

-5. The Hall-of-Famer does his own extensive research for the stories he tells on the air
+5. The Hall-of-Famer did his own extensive research for the stories he told on air

-Scully does interviews and reads extensively (especially Redbook), clipping out stories about players throughout the years and jotting down notes on index cards.
-He also keeps a media guide for each team, a yellow highlighter, and his trusty, leather-bound scorebook handy -- an old-school, custom-made tool of the trade he's used for more than four decades.
+Scully did interviews and read extensively, clipping out stories about players throughout the years and jotting down notes on index cards.
+He also kept a media guide for each team, a yellow highlighter, and his trusty, leather-bound scorebook handy—an old-school, custom-made tool of the trade he used for more than four decades.